Pieter-Cawood/Distributed-constraint-satisfaction/README.md

 # Distributed-constraint-satisfaction
- Example of algorithms used to solve multiagent distributed constraint problems.
+Multi-Agent algorithms used to solve distributed constraint problems.

 ## Asyncronous-backtracking-algorithm
 Uses hyper-resolution and asyncronous backtracking to send Nogood constraints to agents based on priority order.